Next-gen appliances: The features to look for

 Recent innovations have made hospitality appliances more effective, greener and less expensive to operate.
 Here are the features to look for.

 As the hospitality sector becomes ever-more competitive, operators across Australia are looking for ways to boost efficiency and, ideally, increase profits.
 At the same time, consumers are demanding that hospitality businesses become more eco-friendly and socially responsible.
-It’s a lot to juggle, but the sector’s manufacturers are here to help, introducing technological and design features that can help your hospitality business run smarter and greener than ever before.
+It’s a lot to juggle, but the sector’s manufacturers are here to help, introducing next-gen appliances and technological and design features that can help your hospitality business run smarter and greener than ever before.

 Whether you need to replace old equipment or are simply looking to future-proof your business through an investment in the latest products, here are the factors to consider.